-Each year the Compensation Committee approves equity grants to executive officers in the LTIP and determines the target percentage of an executive officer's salary to be represented by each of the 2017 LTPP, the 2017 RSU Grant, and the 2017 RSA (such percentages are referred to as an "LTPP Percentage," an "RSU Percentage" and an "RSA Percentage," respectively, and collectively as the executive officer's "LTIP Percentage").
-The Compensation Committee established the 2017 LTIP Percentages for our executive officers and the relative amount of each component (i.e., each officer's LTPP Percentage, RSU Percentage and RSA Percentage) at the same time the Compensation Committee established the 2017 LTIP.
-Each officer's LTPP Percentage, RSU Percentage and RSA Percentage were then used to derive a target award for the officer, expressed as a number of shares.
-In the case of the 2017 LTPP and 2017 RSU Grant, the number of shares that are ultimately awardable depends on whether and to what extent the Company meets or exceeds targets for the relevant performance metrics for each of the applicable performance components.
-In the case of the 2017 RSA, the number of shares was determined by reference to the closing price of the Company's common stock on the grant date of October 24, 2016.
+Each year the Compensation Committee approves equity grants to executive officers in the LTIP and determines the target percentage of an executive officer's salary to be represented by each of the 2019 LTPP, the 2019 Performance RSU Grant, and the 2019 Time-based RSU Grant (such percentages are referred to as an "LTPP Percentage," "Performance RSU Percentage" and "Time-based RSU Percentage," respectively, and collectively as the executive officer's "LTIP Percentage").
+The Compensation Committee established the 2019 LTIP Percentages for our executive officers and the relative amount of each component (i.e., each officer's LTPP Percentage, Performance RSU Percentage and Time-based RSU Percentage) at the same time the Compensation Committee established the 2019 LTIP.
+Each officer's LTPP Percentage, RSU Percentage and Time-based RSU Percentage were then used to derive a target award for the officer, expressed as a number of shares.
+In the case of the 2019 LTPP and 2019 Performance RSU Grant, the number of shares that are ultimately awardable depends on whether and to what extent the Company meets or exceeds targets for the relevant performance metrics for each of the applicable performance components.
+In the case of the 2019 Time-based RSU Grant, the number of shares was determined by reference to the average closing price of the Company's common stock during the last 30 calendar days of 2018 and the first 30 calendar days of 2019, which was \$149.68.